 PLEASE NOTE: This is subject to change beyond our control, as it contains a guide to 3rd party content (Google Tag Manager).

-iPaper features an integration to Google Tag Manager.
+iPaper features an integration with Google Tag Manager.

 Just as with the direct Google Analytics integration, where your UA tracking ID, or your GA4 measurement ID, is needed.
 You can integrate your iPaper account to your Google Tag Manager container, using only your Container ID.